Cataract surgery

 What are the possible complications?

-Cataract surgery doesn't usually cause complications.
+Cataract surgery does not usually cause complications.
 But inflammations, injuries, bleeding and wound-healing problems are possible.
 This can lead to vision problems that need to be treated.
-The most common problems are listed below.

-• Damage to the iris or eyeball: in less than 1 out of 100 people
+• damage to the iris or eyeball (in less than 1 out of 100 people).

-• Swelling of the : in about 2 to 3 out of 100 people
+• swelling of the (in about 2 out of 100 people),

-• Lens dislocation (where the lens moves out of place): in about 1 out of 100 people
+• lens dislocation, where the lens moves out of place (in about 1 out of 100 people),

 How do the various artificial lenses differ?

 • Toric lenses: This type of lens is especially suitable for people who have astigmatism.
+Their shape is individually adapted to the shape of the eye's in order to correct a refractive error.
+There are monofocal and multifocal toric lenses.

 Getting a well-fitting lens with the right strength (refractive power) is more important than the lens type.
 The eye doctor will do the necessary tests before the operation.

 Allen D. Cataract.
-BMJ Clin Evid 2011: pii: 0708.
+BMJ Clin Evid 2011: 0708.

 Casparis H, Lindsley K, Kuo IC et al. Surgery for cataracts in people with age-related macular degeneration.
 Cochrane Database Syst Rev 2017; (2): CD006757.